 But even though that hot meal waiting for you is great, you should not delay its cooking.

 So short and sweet answer to the question: Are there any slow cookers with delayed start is:

-If you are interested in why and if there are some alternative options than keep reading.
+If you are interested in why there are no premade options and you are interested in some alternative options, keep reading.

 Why not delay cooking in a slow cooker?